Best True Wireless Earbuds of 2021

 Amazon Echo Buds

-Our only minor complaint with the Amazon Echo Buds is that some of our testers had trouble finding a secure enough fit for running and working out.
+The one small drawback we have with the Amazon Echo Buds is the stability of the fit during a high-intensity workout or run.
 Most of our testers had no issues using these buds for athletic endeavors, but if you're looking for a pair of workout buds specifically to work out with, you'll want to make sure to order these from a retailer with a good return policy in case they don't happen to fit securely enough for your activity of choice.
-Overall, these buds offer the most performance-per-dollar of any model that we have tested.
+Ultimately, if you are looking for the best performance-per-dollar earbuds of those we tested, these are the best to meet your needs.

 Read review: Amazon Echo Buds